an essay in Natural Philosophy

 This is all very well, but it hardly helps with describing the world we experience.
 For we do experience time, and without the connection of past to future there is no meaning.
 The expression of our existence requires more than a moment of zero duration; the present we know has depth and texture.
 So how might we use formal aspiration, as an essential ingredient, to help solve this puzzle? … time to get particular!

 Let us take a thing, and represent it as a dot.
 Its aspiration, its idea, its universe, we represent with a loose circle around the dot.
 It is on its own, floating in a timeless vacuum.
 Let us take another thing, a dot within its own circle.
 Two amoebas, drifting without aim.
 One day they meet … collide, bump into each other.
-This meeting, whatever form it takes, creates another form, however transient.
+This meeting, whatever form it takes, creates another form, that of the meeting itself, however transient.
 We can represent this as another dot, whose circle contains within it the first two things.
 An arrow of time is established.
 Let us imagine it as a pyramid, with the first two forms lying along the base of the present, and the third form above, with time travelling perpendicular to the present.
 The universe of this third, or future form contains within it the first two, and its own aspiration to exist, to be itself, depends on the continuing reaction of the first two.
 We might say that they are contained within its memory.
 The first two forms will not have a complete awareness of what they have created, because they only have the experience of their individual relationship with the third.
 Let us call this dim awareness, this pressure felt from the third form ‘allegiance’.
 There may be spontaneous generation of minor future forms: the ‘allegiance’ of the first forms to the third, for example, will produce further transitory future forms, each with their own persuasions and appetites, a corruscation of events who’s only limit will be that of observation.
 A diagram is called for! … failing that, a simple example.

 Two strangers meet, say they bump into each other on holiday, and time is on their hands.
 They strike up a conversation.
 The strangers are the constituent forms, the conversation is the third, or future form.
 According to our theory, we must accord the conversation the same formal properties as the very much more substantial contributors.
 Their own interests will eventually finish the conversation, and they will go their own way.
 But while the conversation lasts, it will have a cohering effect, for its own self-interest, on the strangers; they will experience a mild ‘allegiance’ to the conversation … the strength of the allegiance will depend on the vitality of the conversation they engender.
 The conversation meanwhile, contains them within its memory.